GokberkUnal/GokberkUnal/README.md

 I am currently looking for new opportunities and am interested in full-time positions in mobile app development.
 I aim to be part of innovative projects, excel in team collaborations, and commit to continuous learning.

 ## 📫 Contact Me
-You can reach me via email at [unalorhangokberk@gmail.com] or through my LinkedIn profile at [(https://www.linkedin.com/in/orhan-gokberk-unal/)].
+You can reach me via email at [unalorhangokberk@gmail.com] or through my LinkedIn profile at [https://www.linkedin.com/in/orhan-gokberk-unal/].
+You can check my [Resume](https://github.com/GokberkUnal/resume).